Alex-Peeters1969/The-Happy-Pear/recipe.md

 Finely slice the second half of the red chilli.
 Garnish each serving with toasted sesame seeds, sliced chilli or finely sliced radish.

 Season with salt and pepper to your taste.
-Enjoy!
+Enjoy!?????